MasterJedi2014/MPMB-UA23PT7-Content/README.md

 - **2024-05-11:**
   - A lot of code cleanup & the code referencing the Mastery property functions have been disabled so that the script will load into more sheets.
 - **2024-05-13:**
-  - The previous Mastery property code has been replaced with code made by user "Joost/MorePurpleMoreBetter".
+  - The Mastery property code has been moved from this script to the "MPMB-UA23PT8-Weapons" script so that I can implement calls for its code into the "MPMB-UA23PT7-Content" script.
   - Despite Joost giving me an example, I can't get the sheet to add the Mastery property to the description of a Pact of the Blade weapon.
 I have therefore opted to remove any code mentions of Mastery properties from the Pact of the Blade Invocation, as I am clearly not good enough at JS to get that working.

 **Known Bugs:**